AveryEmerous/HashTable/README.md

   - 2D Array HashTable for storage
   - vSize containing size of the array
   - Constructor taking the size and generating as many slots as the given size.
   - keyMod - takes a key and returns it's probable position in the array.
-  - insert - inserts at a given position if a free slot exists there.
+  - insertion and extraction is handled with square brackets and the iostream library.
   - removeKey - removes the first instance of that key.
   - removeValue - removes a given value from the whole list.
   - searchKey - searches for a key and returns it's position.
   - searchValue - seraches for a value and returns it's position.
   - size - returns vSize.
-  - printTable - prints every entry.
-  - printAt - prints the entry at a specified position.